sh4d0w312/Duelists-of-the-Roses-Model-Ripper/README.md

 This appears to be a common problem in animations.
 For most models it is unnoticeable, if there is any, whereas for some the pinching is obvious (e.g. #191, Swordsman from a Foreign Land).
 Typically the worst affected models are those used for humanoid monsters.

 I'm not sure what is causing this behaviour.
 It could be a result of non-uniform scaling, negative skinning weights, errors in the .dae file produced by the program, or some feature of Blender that I'm not aware of.

+## Things outside the scope of this project

+**Camera Animations:**

+There appears to be data in MONSTER.MRG which corresponds to camera animations.
+These would be used to set the position and rotation of the camera during attack animations, for example.

+**Animated Textures:**

+As far as I can tell, none of the data in MONSTER.MRG is used to animate any of the textures.
+As such, animated textures are outside the scope of this project.

+**Additional Textures**

+There are additional textures associated with each monster.
+These are likely used as part of attack animations, but are not referenced in any way by the model's data.
+The TexRipper class could be used to rip these textures, but it would involve checking all of the unused memory for the correct header format and the ripped texture wouldn't be used anywhere anyway.

 ## Additional Notes